rcasanovan/rcasanovan/README.md

 ### Hello there 👋

-I'm Ricardo - a Computer Science Engineer and a Senior iOS Developer.
+I'm Ricardo - a Computer Science Engineer and a Staff iOS Developer.

 I've been creating iOS apps since 2010 and I have a strong experience working with Swift and Objective C, RESTful APIs, architectural paterns like VIPER, MVVM and best software development practices.